panmat7/conv-file-quality-assurance/README.md

 - JSON report generation with severity-based error classification

 ---
+## File Pairing
+To perform comparisons, the application pairs files from the original and converted directories based on their filenames.

+- If a file in the original directory has a unique name, its converted counterpart keeps the same name.

+- If there are multiple original files with the same name (but different extensions), the converted files are renamed by appending the original extension (e.g., document.docx → document_DOCX.pdf) to ensure unique and traceable pairings.

+---
 ## 🧪Comparison Methods
 Each method performs a specific type of comparison between original and converted files: